 At puberty his sense of wonder was transformed into knowledge and consciousness.
 At nineteen he turned away from home and literally chose his own path by starting to live independently and fix his own problems.
-During those years he felt that faith is trust… something he was unable to find that within the church.
+During those years he felt that faith is trust.

 He then created a private company, initially as photographer (Academy of Fine Arts Sint Joost Breda, The Netherlands and The Dutch Photo Vocational School, Apeldoorn, The Netherlands), later one in the field of communication and advice.
 He was particularly concerned with unorthodox ideas and solutions, using cognitive social psychology.
 Here in the commercial discipline of communication, Arnix also often looked for the connection with art, and always searching for boundaries.